Thinking of conducting a Health and Safety Audit?

 Duty of Care and Auditing

 Employers have a duty to protect the health, safety and welfare of their employees and others who might be affected by their activities.
 In doing so, all Health & Safety matters and arrangements must be monitored, maintained and reviewed.

 It’s defined by the Health & Safety Executive (HSE) as:

 ‘The collection of independent information on the efficiency, effectiveness and reliability of the total Health & Safety management system and drawing up plans for corrective action’.

-Put simply, a safety audit is a process that checks your compliance with Health & Safety regulations as well as the effectiveness of your safety arrangements.
+That sounds complex, but put simply a safety audit is a process that checks your compliance with Health & Safety regulations.
+It also looks at how effective you are at practicing what you preach.
 Safety audits, then, are kind of like financial audits – they evaluate compliance and performance.

-- assess whether current safety processes and procedures comply with the law
+- Assess whether current safety processes and procedures follow the law

 - Identify risks in the workplace (as well as the levels of those risks);